Gordon Ramsay: Gordon’s Great Escape

 Explore Indochina provided him with a motorcycle.
 His first words when he saw one of our 650cc Ural bikes was, “Wow.
 I want one.
 How much?”
 The show’s legal department said he was too valuable to ride on any public road, so he rode around in circles on a closed-off cement road.

-Luckily the director wanted a long shot, which meant he, Digby and a mechanic had to ride out to a public road and loop back to the other end of the cement road.
-With the director out of sight, Gordon gunned his Ural, and the three roared through the traffic.
-Ramsay led the pack and shot past a police roadblock.
-No one was worse off for it, and they laughed like badly behaved schoolchildren when the director demanded what took them so long.
+Luckily the director wanted a long shot, which meant he, myself and a mechanic had to ride out to a public road and loop back to the other end of the cement road.
+With the director out of sight, Gordon gunned his Ural, and the three of us roared through the traffic.
+Gordon led the pack and shot past a police roadblock.
+No one was worse off for it, and we laughed like badly behaved children when the director demanded what took us so long.

 Gordon Ramsay with one of our friends in the Vietnamese countryside